Chair: Anna L. Marsland, Ph.D.

 The University of Pittsburgh's Clinical Psychology Program offers graduate study leading to the PhD and has been accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1948.
 For any questions regarding accreditation status, please contact the APA at 750 First Street, NE, Washington, DC, 20002, Phone: 202-336-5979, E-mail: apaaccred@apa.org, Web: www.apa.org/ed/accreditation.

-Pitt's Clinical Psychology Program is also one of the founding members of the Academy of Psychological Clinical Science, an association of the leading research-oriented clinical psychology programs in North America and is accredited by the Psychological Clinical Science Accreditation System (PCSAS) (2013).
+Pitt's Clinical Psychology Program is also one of the founding members of the Academy of Psychological Clinical Science (APCS), an association of the leading research-oriented clinical psychology programs in North America.
+The Clinical Program has been accredited by the Psychological Clinical Science Accreditation System (PCSAS) since 2013 and was recently reaccredited until 2034.

 Program faculty members include presidents of national organizations, journal editors, and members of federal grant review committees.
 Faculty research funding was several million dollars for the past year, which supports extensive laboratory facilities.